NJannasch/hackathons/README.md

     - Use your time more efficiently by being notified X minutes before your appointment.
       Thanks to our adaptive technology, you will never waste your time waiting for your appointment again.
   - Technology: Python (Flask), AWS (EC2), Twilio / SMS, HTML / JavaScript / CSS

 - InsurHack
   - Project Scope:
     - Buy a short-term insurance policy using an innovative smartphone application.
       Take a photo of your expensive object (e.g. a DSLR), have the model automatically recognized, insure it and go on vacation relaxed.
   - Technology: Python (Keras, Flask), AI / ML (Inception V3), AWS (EC2, ECS), React Native

 - Digital Transformation Hackathon
   - Project Scope:
     - Smart Table Soccer - Integration of retrofittable sensors for obtaining statistics such as goals or occupancy.
-      Link these information to your player profile and compare it with your friends.
+      Link these information through NFC tags to your player profile and compare it with your friends.
   - Technology: Python, HTML / Javascript / CSS, Arduino, C++

 ## 2016